Kedarnath: History

 Kedarnath is a pilgrimage site or tirtha dedicated to the Hindu deity Shiva.
-It is one of the four pilgrimage spots that form a part of the Uttarkhand Char Dham yatra or Chota Char Dham yatra.
+It is one of the prominent pilgrimage sites that form part of the Uttarakhand Char Dham Yatra, also known as the Chota Char Dham yatra.
 The temple's construction is credited to the Pandava brothers mentioned in the Mahabharata.
 However, the Mahabharata does not mention any place called Kedarnath.
 One of the earliest references to Kedarnath occurs in the Skanda Purana (c.
 7th-8th century), which names Kedara (Kedarnath) as the place where Shiva released the holy waters of Ganga from his matted hair, resulting in the formation of the Ganges River.

-The Acharyas rebuilt the Kedarnath temple in Uttarakhand under the guidance of Adi Shankaracharya.
+The temple was rebuilt by Adi Shankaracharya.
 According to the hagiographies based on Madhava's Sankshepa-Shankara-Vijaya, the 8th-century philosopher Adi Shankaracharya died near the Kedarnath mountains; although other hagiographies, based on Anandagiri's Prachina-Shankara-Vijaya, state that he died at Kanchipuram.
 The ruins of a monument marking the purported resting place of Adi Shankaracharya are located at Kedarnath.
-Kedarnath was a prominent pilgrimage centre by the 12th century when it is mentioned in Kritya-kalpataru written by the Gahadavala minister Bhatta Lakshmidhara.
+Kedarnath was a prominent pilgrimage centre by the 12th century when it was mentioned in the Kritya-kalpataru written by the Gahadavala minister Bhatta Lakshmidhara.